Roe v. Roe: Verdict

 In 1983 the mother filed a temporary restraining order claiming David Roe was living with a man.
-She reported that the saw the two men "hugging and kissing and sleeping in bed together."
+She reported that she saw the two men "hugging and kissing and sleeping in bed together."
 The mother's petition for custody was also based on the fact that she was now recovered and in remission and thus able to care for her daughter.
 Initially, the trial court found that each parent should get joint custody.
 The court did condition this arrangement on the fact that the father was required to not share the same bed with his lover.
 The court cited the ruling on Brown v.
 Brown (which removed custody from the mother of two young children due to her living with another man while in the process of trying to divorce her husband/the father of the children).

 Following this ruling, the Supreme Court of Virginia ceased joint custody and all visitation rights and the mother was granted sole custody.